themsaid/laravel-langman/README.md

 php artisan langman:show users.nam -c
 ```

-Brings only the translation lines with keys matching the given key via close match, so searching for `nam` brings vlaues for
+Brings only the translation lines with keys matching the given key via close match, so searching for `nam` brings values for
-keys like (name, username, branch_name_required, etc...).
+keys like (`name`, `username`, `branch_name_required`, etc...).

 In the table returned by this command, if a translation is missing it'll be marked in red.

-### Find translation
+### Finding a translation line

 ```
 php artisan langman:find 'log in first'
 ```

-You get a table of language lines where any of the values match the given phrase by close match.
+You get a table of language lines where any of the values matches the given phrase by close match.

 ### Search for missing translations